Push the Feeling On: Later remixes

 In 2003 and 2007, the song was released again, in other remixed versions.

 "Push the Feeling On 2014" was credited to Nightcrawlers vs DJ S.K.T. and appeared on various house music compilation albums and broke the top 40 of the UK iTunes chart.

 In 2017, a garage version simply titled "Push the Feeling" credited to Nightcrawlers x John Reid featuring Big Narstie was released, alongside a lyric video.
 The official music video followed in 2018, in which Reid made cameo appearances.

 The original CD single release (catalogue no. BRCD 258/864491-2) credits John Reid as 'Jon Reed'.
 The 1995 release "New MK Mixes for '95" (UK cat.
 FCD 257, international cat.
 854 275-2) credits John Reid as 'J. Reed'.

 Critical reception

 Original song

-Larry Flick from Billboard wrote, "Dance act is making quick club inroads with this delightfully retro romp.
+Larry Flick from Billboard magazine wrote, "Dance act is making quick club inroads with this delightfully retro romp.
 A chunky, midtempo groove is dressed in snakey funk guitar licks, bright horn thrushes, and pulses of strings.
 Radio viability comes from the song's traditional structure and a contagious hook.
 Bolstered by prerelease interest on European import, cool track has the makings of a multiformat hit.
 Not to be missed."
 A reviewer from Lennox Herald described it as "confident sassy soul with good hook and chorus."
-James Hamilton from Music Weeks RM Dance Update commented that "the soulful John Reed led Glasgwegians get really classy with this Seventies-style chantingly harmonized joyful swirling and soaring brazzy jiggler".
+James Hamilton from Music Weeks RM Dance Update commented that "the soulful John Reed led Glaswegians get really classy with this Seventies-style chantingly harmonized joyful swirling and soaring brassy jiggler".